 He researched the history of the War of Independence in Co.
 Sligo and published “A Chronicle of Conflict: Sligo 1914-

 He researched the civil war in Co.
 Sligo as a doctoral thesis in Trinity College, Dublin 1995-

-He has been writing poetry since 2004 and has had a collection published by Doghouse Books.
+He has been writing poetry since 2004 and has had collections published by Doghouse Books and by Revival Press.
 He has been published in magazines and has won and been shortlisted in a number of poetry competitions.
 He is a founder member of Boyne Writers Group and of LitLab Writers Group.